Elbrys/FirstSdnApp/README.md

    3. Go to dev.elbrys.com and follow the directions there

-TRY IT OUT WHILE IT IS RUNNING:
-   1. Connect a user device (laptop, phone, tablet, etc.) to your switch
-   2. On the user device, if you are not redirected automatically, open your web browser, browse to a non https url (www.amazon.com).
-       You will be redirected to www.elbrys.com.
-You should be able to browse to www.elbrys.com (this is because the IP address of www.elbrys.com is whitelisted)

 Mail bug reports and suggestion to : support@elbrys.com

 Obtaining authorization token...
-...authorization token obtained:eyJhbGciOiJIUzI1NiJ9.eyJleHAiOjE0MzM5NzU3ODEsInN1YiI6IjZmN2Y0NjZlLTZhNDItNGMxMy1iOGFjLTQzMzJlOTljOGZiNiIsImlzcyI6IkFQRSIsInRnZW4iOjEsImlhdCI6MTQzMzg4OTM4MX0.mvjrOCovnY5NMF0Lq9aGY8ZKNT6W_nFWNRru6SieUBI
+...authorization token obtained:eyJhbGciOiJIUzI1NiJ9.eyJleHAiOjE0MzQzMDc1OTYsInN1YiI6IjE3OTNiMmJmLTI3ZDEtNDhlZS1iYWQzLTY1NzczZDM0NTY1OCIsImlzcyI6IkFQRSIsInRnZW4iOjEsImlhdCI6MTQzNDIyMTE5Nn0.6GK7tHuFg_qJixyp216GITpcgK6ajCjaUMoIQ4JYm1s
 Creating application...
-...application created with id:1412228378082
+...application created with id:1434165607930.
+Now that an application is connected to your switch traffic of connected user devices will be blocked until a policy is defined.
+Connect a user device (laptop, tablet, phone) to a port on your network device.
+Press Enter when you have connected a user device.
+From your user device prove to yourself you do NOT have connectivity.
+Ping something.
+Press Enter when you have proven your user device is blocked.
-Creating unauthenticated policy as default...
+Creating authenticated policy as default for any device detected...
-...unauthenticated policy created with id:1412228378083 Waiting 120 seconds for you to associate an endpoint and try default policy.
-Open browser try to go to a url...
-...done waiting.
+...authenticated policy created with id:1434165607931 From your user device prove to yourself you now DO have connectivity.
+Try to ping something.
+Press Enter when you have proven connectivity to yourself.
 Deleting application...
 ...application deleted.
+Once the application is deleted you will continue to have connectivity.
 ```